-What are the Benefits of Negative Ions?
+What Are The Benefits of Negative Ions?
+(Advantages & Disadvantages)

 There are a lot of health benefits from breathing in negative ions.
 Having the best ionic air purifier guarantees a constant flow of ionized air with no harmful byproducts to worry about.
 Here are the perks you will enjoy: